zhezhouzz/underapproximation_type/README.md

 ### Building Cobalt

-After all the dependencies are installed, Cobalt can be directly built using *ocamlbuild* using the script `build.sh` in the project root directory.
+After all the dependencies are installed, Cobalt can be directly built using *ocamlbuild* with the script `build.sh` in the project root directory.

 ```